 We design the prototype with too many detailed choices in traditional development, resulting in long decision cycles.
 The custom source code components that are a part of the design are generally fragile and are needed to be integrated, debugged, and tested at regular intervals for stability and compliance, which may require months of work.
-However, in the case of serverless, the development is rapid because scalable, standard, and reliable components are readily available with model interfaces that can be used in our design by adjusting our design requirements accordingly.
-Since the source code components are standard (as good as a template), it speeds up decision making, reducing the overall design time.
+However, in the case of serverless, the development is rapid because scalable, standard and reliable components are readily available with model interfaces that can be used in our design by adjusting our design requirements accordingly.
+Since the source code components are standard (as good as a template), it speeds up decision-making, reducing the overall design time.

 Leading players in the Serverless space

 New players are entering this space rapidly, but as one would expect, the largest cloud providers have the most extensive set of geographical locations and supporting resources for hosting serverless applications.

 AWS Lambda is the best-known vendor host for such a service in the current scenario.
 It is one of the first and most mature platforms with a stable serverless framework available in the market today.
-On AWS Lambda, one can deploy pure functions in Java, C#, Node.js, and Python, and many more.
+On AWS Lambda, one can deploy pure functions in Java, C#, Node.js, Python, and many more.

-Over a dozen AWS cloud services are integrated with Lambda, and the list just keeps growing!
+Over a dozen AWS cloud services are integrated with Lambda, and the list keeps growing!
 Amazon offers an interactive console and command-line tools for easy uploading and managing the snippets.

 Microsoft Azure Functions

 Microsoft’s Azure platform has been rapidly expanding in recent years.
 It is aggressively competing with AWS for a share of the serverless market.
-The list of supported resources largely parallels what AWS is offering but Azure Functions also provides quite a few additional features specific to the .NET and Typescript audiences.
+The list of supported resources largely parallels what AWS is offering, but Azure Functions also provides a few additional features specific to the .NET and Typescript audiences.